madmatt985/kenderv2/README.md

 or how tight the board fan is to all the wires, added Dual z mod with nema 17 28 steepers from .... not ldo, mostly new wiring to each stepper (very painful) set to use sensorless homing , bed screws (not accurate at this time) i have not finised distance testing for any of the steppers at this time.

+This is my latest iteration of the anycubic project i have been working on to klipperize.
+It started with some stuff from the orignal board,hardware and evolved to what is listed above.
 WORK IN PROGRESS I HAVE NOT MADE THE FIRST PRINT AS OF YET (2/20/24). i am migrating my workstations an using get as a backup.